MaryLynch/fusion360-airfoil-generator/README.md

 This script is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](https://raw.githubusercontent.com/arnaudin/fusion360-airfoil-generator/master/LICENSE) file for full details.

 ## Author :pencil:
-This add-in was created by [Ryan Arnaudin](http://ryanarnaudin.com).
+This add-in was created by [Ryan Arnaudin](http://ryanarnaudin.com) and later modified by [Maryanne Lynch](https://github.com/MaryLynch)